Js-Wizard/startup/README.md

 - **Backend listens for WebSocket connection** - This is done using the ws package.
 - **Frontend makes WebSocket connection** - This is done with the WebSocket class.
 - **Data sent over WebSocket connection** - When the client finishes a game, it sends a message to the server, and then the server sends the data to all connected clients.
+Note: only non-guest users will send data with their connection, but all users receive data.
 - **WebSocket data displayed in the application interface** - When a cilent receives a message, it adds a new message to the Live Results interface.

 # Notes for exams